vidjil/vidjil/doc/vidjil-algo.md

 ```

 It is possible to extract all analyzed or not analyzed reads, possibly to give them to other software.
-Runing Vidjil with `-U` gives a file `out/basename.analyzed.vdj.fa`, with all analyzed reads.
+Runing Vidjil-algo with `-U` gives a file `out/basename.analyzed.vdj.fa`, with all analyzed reads.
 On datasets generated with rather specific V(D)J primers, this is generally not recommended, as it may generate a large file.
 However, the `-U` option is very useful for whole RNA-Seq or capture datasets that contain few reads with V(D)J recombinations.
+Moreover `-U` only uses the ultra-fast first passs analysis, based on k-mer heuristics.

 Similarly, options are available to get the non analyzed reads: